 The Ecommerce Shopping Boom

 Ecommerce, on the other hand, saw an average spending increase, crossing $1 billion in sales for the first time.
 Shoppers spent over $131.00 per order on Thanksgiving Day, up from $127.00 last year.
 Some analysts attribute the increase in online traffic to consumers wanting to avoid the crazy rush at brick-and-mortar retailers.
 Here are some more statistics from the online retail world.

 - Amazon ranked as the top retailer on Black Friday;

 - Walmart, Best Buy, Target, and Apple came in at its heels;

 - Apparel and accessories were the top spending category for online merchants on Black Friday;

 - Digital subscriptions & content were the fastest-growing categories.

 Mobile And Tablet

-Another factor that played in favor of ecommerce was the liberal use of mobiles and tablets to shop and search for items.
+Another factor in favor of ecommerce was the liberal use of mobile devices and tablets to shop and search for items.
 Mobile traffic contributed almost 37% of all online traffic on Black Friday, jumping by 40% compared to Black Friday 2012.
 Of that percentage, Smartphones contributed about 25% and mobiles about 12%, with the rest of the traffic coming in from e-reading devices.
 The average amount spent by tablet owners also showed a marked increase, with the average order valued at $136.00 compared to $117.00 last year.